 Olives

 The olive tree is a small, evergreen tree native to the Mediterranean region.
-The tree can grow up to 15 feet tall and has dark green leaves that are oblong.
+It can grow up to 15 feet tall and has dark green, oblong leaves.
 The olive fruit is small and round and has smooth, oily skin.

 The peach is a deciduous tree first domesticated and cultivated in Northwest China.
 It produces edible, juicy fruits of various types, commonly called peaches and nectarines (the glossy-skinned, non-fuzzy varieties).